spiffe/spire-examples/examples/systemd/README.md

-To install, download the newest spire-server and spire-agent binaries from the spire website and place in /bin
+To install, download the newest spire-server and spire-agent binaries from the SPIRE website and place in /bin

 Run:
 ```